 You'll want to top water for the first couple of weeks.
 This is because it takes time for the plant's roots to grow into the Sub-irrrigation Insert.
 Different plants grow at different speeds, depending on the amount of light they receive.
-For instance, Ficuses' roots will usually grow into the insert within one week, while plants with shallow root systems like succulents may not be visible.
+For instance, Ficuses' roots will usually grow into the insert within one week, while plants with shallow root systems like succulents may not be visible for months.
 After two weeks, you can test to see if the self-watering function is working by filling the catchment tray about 1/2 full with water.
 If the water level starts lowering on its own, congratulations, your plant is ready to start drinking directly from the reservoir!
 If the level doesn't move noticeably in about a week, continue to top-water for a couple of more weeks and test it again.

 Fertilizing your plants in a sub-irrigated vessel is easy when you use a liquid low-grade organic fertilizer.
 Follow the dilution directions on the fertilizer package and pour directly into the planter reservoir.
 The plants will absorb the nutrient-rich water as they drink.
 We recommend fertilizing your plants every 4 to 6 weeks during their growing season, generally in the spring and summer months when they receive more light throughout the day.

 Frequently Asked Questions